shahloabdullayeva/shahlo-bot/README.md

-# telegram-assistant
+# Telegram assistant bot

-A personal Telegram auto-responder that covers your messages while you're away.
+A personal Telegram auto responder that covers your messages while you're away.
 Built with Telethon and the Anthropic API.
 It reads incoming DMs and group mentions, replies briefly in a tone you configure, and gives you a private control panel in your own Saved Messages.

 ## What it does